henrikstengaard/amiga-whdload-game-scripts/backup_highscores_saves/README.md

 8. Wait for script to write "Done" and optionally close Shell by typing "endcli" and hit enter.
 9. Copy backup file .lha to be stored somewhere safe.

-Note: Repeat step 5 to backup other directories.
+Note: Repeat to backup other directories.

 ## Start restore script from Workbench in WinUAE

 Start restore script from Workbench in WinUAE with the following steps:

 1. Double-click "Backup" drive.
-2. Click and holddown right mouse button, move cursor to menu bar in the top in the screen and select Window, Show, All files and release mouse button.
-3. Double-click "restore" file.
+2. Double-click "restore" icon.
-4. In the execute a file dialog change command to "execute restore".
-5. Select backup file containing backup of highscores or saves to restore.
+3. Select backup file containing backup of highscores or saves to restore.
-6. Select drawer to restore backup to, where restore script should put highscores or saves from backup file.
+4. Select drawer to restore backup to, where restore script should put highscores or saves from backup file.
-7. Wait for script to write "Done" and close output window.
+5. Wait for script to write "Done".

-Note: Repeat step 3 to restore other backup files.
+Note: Repeat to restore other backup files.

 ## Start restore script from Shell in WinUAE